online-ml/river/docs/releases/unreleased.md

 # Unreleased

-- Moved all the public modules imports from `river/__init__.py` to `river/api.py` and removed unnecessary dependencies between modules enabling faster cherry-pick imports times (≈ 3X).
+- Moved all the public modules imports from `river/__init__.py` to `river/api.py` and removed unnecessary dependencies between modules enabling faster cherry-picked import times (≈3x).

+## base

+- Introduced an `edit` method to the `base.Base` class.
+This allows setting attributes in a controlled manner, which paves the way for online AutoML.
+See [/recipes/cloning-and-editing-parameters] for more information.

 ## compat